MicrosoftDocs/minecraft-creator/creator/Documents/NPCDialogue.md

 **on_close_command**: This is where you can define which commands will fire when the NPC dialogue box closes.
 Optional property.

 **Buttons**: This is where you can create buttons for your NPC.
-The subset properties include name which allows you to set the displayed text on your button, and commands, which allows you to add the commands that play when the button is pressed.
+The subset includes “name” and “commands” properties.
+The “name” property allows you to set the text that is going to be displayed on your NPC’s button.
+The second property - “commands” - allows you to add commands which will be run in-game when the button is pressed.
 Optional property; required for NPC buttons.

 ### Rawtext